-You can also access the save commands by right-clicking or control-clicking (Macintosh) on the corresponding tab.
+You can also access the save commands by control-clicking (Macintosh) or right-clicking (Windows) on the corresponding tab.

 All files created by Tarski's World can be read by either the Macintosh or Windows version of the application.

 3.1.4 Closing Tabs